tomquirk/1word/README.md

 1Word is a 1 word story game where players take turns in adding a single word to a story.

-1Word is implemented with Node.js, Websockets, Redis (tbc) and Vue.js
+1Word is implemented with Websockets, Node.js and Vue.js

+## Why

+A little learning project for me, acting as a proof-of-concept for connection pooling and management, and (relatively) high-frequency messaging/broadcasting in Websockets.

 ## Setup